Make an Appointment: intake@peoplepsych.com | 312-252-5252

 Your costs can vary.

-Our regular session cost is varies from $150 – $135 per session.
+Our regular ongoing individual session cost varies from $150 – $100 per session.
 Some opt to use their insurance benefits so the cost of therapy can vary depending on what your insurance expects you to pay.
-We are in-network for all regular BCBS PPO and Blue Choice PPO plans.
-In addition, PeoplePsych bills other PPO plans directly to access the out-of-network coverage as a courtesy but those clients are responsible for the balance of the billed session not covered by insurance.
+We are in-network for all regular BCBS PPO and Blue Choice PPO plans, Aetna PPO, and United PPO plans.
+In addition, while clients using other insurances are responsible for the full billed session – PeoplePsych will supply clients with a “superbill” so that they can submit their sessions to their insurance to access their out-of-network benefits.

 More information about the cost of services and insurance coverage is available here or contact us for more information.